CaptainCodeAU/tapo_chatter/README.md

 ### Debug Mode

-The application includes detailed debug output that can help identify issues:
+The application's code contains commented-out sections (primarily in `src/tapo_chatter/main.py`) that can be re-enabled to provide detailed debug output.
+This includes:

--   Shows raw API responses
+-   Raw API responses from the Tapo Hub.
+-   Detailed data structures after processing.
--   Displays detailed connection status
+-   Connection status messages.

--   Provides information about data structure and parsing
+This debug output can be helpful for identifying issues or understanding the data flow if you encounter problems or wish to extend the application.

 ## Development